 The Neighborhood Services Department is responsible for many issues that affect individuals and their homes, neighborhoods, and the larger community of Champaign.

 Assistance with your parking needs, such as deck and meter locations, permits, tickets, and more.

 The Planning & Development Department’s mission is to engage in responsible and responsive planning to enhance the quality of life in the community by promoting the wellness of existing neighborhoods, protecting property values by encouraging compatible development, and providing for the future growth and stability of the City of Champaign.

 The mission of the Champaign Police Department is to preserve peace and order within the City through a cooperative effort with its citizens.

 The mission of the Public Works Department is to develop and maintain the City’s infrastructure and buildings, grounds and vehicular equipment, and provide specialized community services, such as tree care, recycling service, and parking enforcement.

 While associated with the City in a number of ways, the Champaign Public Library is not technically a City department.
 Visit the library’s website to find out more.

-METCAD answers emergency 9-1-1 calls for all of Champaign County (except the Village of Rantoul).
+METCAD answers emergency 9-1-1 calls for all of Champaign County.
 While not a City department, they’re listed here for your convenience.